hazelcast/hazelcast-reference-manual/src/WAN/ConfiguringWANReplicationForMapCache.md

 </hazelcast>
 ```

-And, the following is the equivalent programmatic configuration:
+The following is the equivalent programmatic configuration:

 ```java
 Config config = new Config();